 When constructing structural or cast-in-place slabs, installers can determine concrete readiness by conducting RH tests to 20% of slab depth.
 However, this depth is appropriate only if a slab is drying on two sides.
-If moisture content is interacting with air on two sides and evaporation is occurring from two sides, RH testing at 20% gives the most reliable results.
+If the moisture content is interacting with air on two sides and evaporation is occurring from two sides, RH testing at 20% gives the most reliable results.

-For slabs at or below grade (installed with vapor barriers over ground) or elevated slabs poured in pan decking, contractors must assess moisture conditions at 40% depth.
+For slabs at or below grade (installed with vapor barriers over ground) or elevated slabs poured in pan decking, contractors must assess moisture content at 40% depth.
 Installers drill holes in the slab and insert RH probes for assessing the moisture condition at that depth.

 RH test kits, such as the Wagner Meters Rapid RH® 4.0 EX or 5.0, are designed and engineered for RH sensors to be deployed at the appropriate depths in the concrete for fast and accurate testing.
 By using these kits and obtaining accurate, scientifically-based test results, the floor installer or contractor is armed with reliable information to make the right decision about when to install the finished floor.

 For concrete slabs to pass moisture content muster, always test for moisture deep within the slab.
-That’s best done with in situ RH testing.
+That’s best done with in-situ RH testing.

 Latest posts by Jason Spangler (see all)